RACV Logo

 Day 5: Nile Cruise - Edfu

-Enjoy a peaceful morning on board your riverboat, then set out in the afternoon along the river, relaxing in the sun on deck and taking in the desert hills forming a backdrop over the lush riverbanks.
-Arrive at Kom Ombo Temple, sitting spectacularly on the river’s edge.
-Your leader will let you in on the secrets of this ancient temple.
+Enjoy a peaceful morning on board your riverboat, then set out in the afternoon along the river, relaxing in the sun on deck and taking in the desert hills.
+Arrive at Kom Ombo Temple, where your leader will let you in on the secrets of this ancient sanctuary.
 Built in approximately 181 BC, Kom Ombo is dedicated to two gods – Horus (god of protection) and Sobek (god of fertility, linked to the Nile’s water).
 Each god has a dedicated section – north or south – and there have been recent discoveries of mummified crocodiles in the Sobek section.
 After, return to your riverboat and continue to Edfu where you’ll dock for the evening.

 Day 6: Nile Cruise - Luxor

 This morning, you’ll be moored near Edfu and may have the option to venture independently into town to see the nearby temple.
 Sail towards Luxor passing through the Esna Locks.
-You may have to queue to proceed through the locks, but this is a great opportunity to sit back with a drink in hand and observe life on the Nile.
 Arrive at the open-air museum of Luxor – from the spectacular temple complex of Karnak to the Valley of the Kings, Luxor is full of wonderfully preserved reminders of the Pharaohs.
 Today you'll explore the Karnak Temple.
 One of the world's most celebrated temple complexes, Karnak is a house of the gods built over a period of some 200 years.
-Your guided tour of this vast temple of impressive pylons, obelisks and chapels will reveal its finest sections, such as the Avenue of Sphinxes and the Great Temple of Amun.
 You’ll also head over to our Intrepid Foundation partner, Animal Care in Egypt (ACE), a local NGO dedicated to providing free veterinary care for wounded working animals in the region.

 Day 7: Luxor

-Disembark your riverboat and travel to the Valley of the Kings.
+Today you will leave your riverboat and travel to the Valley of the Kings.
 Buried under the arid hills are over 60 tombs of pharaohs, many richly decorated with reliefs and paintings.
 With your leader, explore the place where the pharaohs of the New Kingdom (16th to 11th century BC) were secretly interred for all eternity, and where discoveries are still being made.
-Your leader will explain the history and legends of these people and the significance of the many paintings and hieroglyphics, still well preserved in the deepest tombs.
+Your leader will explain the history and legends of these people and the significance of the many paintings and hieroglyphics.
 Entry is included to three tombs of your choosing, as well as access to the tomb of Tutankhamun.
 The unearthing of the young Pharaoh’s resting place is one of the world’s greatest archaeological discoveries, and today you’ll explore the painted chamber that holds his famous golden sarcophagus.
-Continue to the Temple of Queen Hatshepsut – a colonnaded building set against high cliffs that create a spectacular natural amphitheatre, then view the Colossi of Memnon – two 17-m-high statues on Luxor's west bank.
+Continue to the Temple of Queen Hatshepsut then view the Colossi of Memnon – two 17-m-high statues on Luxor's west bank.

 Day 8: Cairo

-Board a flight bound for Cairo this morning.
+Board a flight to Cairo this morning.
 When you arrive, settle into your hotel then head out to the Al-Azhar neighbourhood to visit Khan al-Khalili Bazaar – a sprawling maze of alleyways including the gold market, cloth market, 'perfume street' and the spice market.
-Continue to the 9th-century Al-Azhar Mosque – one of the oldest and largest in Egypt.
-Its perfectly proportioned courtyard and distinctive minaret make it a masterpiece of Islamic architecture.
+Continue to the 9th-century Al-Azhar Mosque – one of the oldest and largest in Egypt and a masterpiece of Islamic architecture.
 Stop off in Cairo’s oldest coffeeshop for an Arabic coffee or mint tea as you watch the world go by.
-It’s a known fact that the very best food in Cairo is made inside local homes, but few visitors get the chance to experience this for themselves.
-This afternoon, you’ll be one of the lucky few as you’re welcomed into the home of a local family.
-Sit down to a wonderful meal of traditional dishes which you’ll share with your friendly hosts and gain an inside look at modern Egyptian life.
+The best food in Cairo is made inside a local home – this afternoon, you’ll be welcomed into the home of a local family to sit down and enjoy a meal of traditional dishes as you gain an inside look at modern Egyptian life.

 Day 9: Amman

-Ahlan wa sahlan!
-Welcome to Jordan.
-You’ll be met by an Intrepid representative at the airport and transferred to your hotel, where there will be a welcome meeting with your group and local leader at 6 pm.
-If you arrive early, maybe visit a local cafe and pick up a coffee and ara’yes (pita filled with spiced meats).
+Today you’ll catch an unescorted flight to the Jordanian capital Amman for the second half of your trip.
+When you arrive, you’ll be met by a local representative and transferred to your hotel, where there will be a second welcome meeting with your new group and local leader at 6 pm.
+If you arrive early, maybe visit a local cafe and pick up an ara’yes (pita filled with spiced meats).
 Maybe head to the Old Town’s Roman Amphitheatre or the Jordan National Gallery of Fine Arts.
 After your meeting, head to a local restaurant for a welcome dinner with your group and leader.
-Sharing food is a huge part of Jordanian culture, and eating out is always a social affair.
+Sharing food is a huge part of Jordanian culture.
 Tonight, your leader will introduce you to some of the country’s most beloved dishes, like mansaf (a dish made with lamb, yoghurt and rice) and kunafa (a dessert made with pastry and cheese).

 Day 10: Amman